 Advanced planning is an important component of the application process.
 The study of law should never be a default decision when taking the next step in your development.

 Things to Consider Before You Apply

 We seek to enroll a student body that demonstrates outstanding academic ability, integrity, problem-solving skills, commitment, mental agility, leadership potential, and intellectual curiosity.
 We want to ensure that our students will excel academically and that their experiences and perspectives will augment our learning environment.
 The only way we can learn about each of our applicants is through what is shared in their application.
 It is designed to help us learn as much relevant information about the human being behind the numbers as possible.

-The median GPA and LSAT for successful Berkeley applicants are usually around 3.80 and 170, respectively.
-However, we utilize an holistic admissions review process because there is much more to our applicants than numbers.
-Nevertheless, admission to Berkeley Law School is competitive.
-We receive far more compelling applications each year than we can accommodate.
+The median GPA and LSAT for successful Berkeley applicants are high.
+However, we utilize an holistic review process because we believe that there is more to our applicants than numbers.
+Nevertheless, admission to Berkeley Law School is competitive, and we receive far more compelling applications each year than we can accommodate.

-We recommend that you select courses to develop your analytical reasoning and writing, critical reading and thinking, and logical-reasoning skills.
-These skills are invaluable during law school because you will be expected to read and summarize large quantities of material and then to compare and contrast those materials.
-Consider taking courses in foundational departments like political science, English, philosophy, and economics.
+We recommend that you select courses to develop your analytical reasoning and writing, and critical reading and thinking skills.
+These skills are invaluable during law school because you will be expected to read and summarize large quantities of dense material and then to compare and contrast those materials.
+Consider taking courses in political science, English, philosophy, and economics.

 There is no disadvantage if you begin your college career in a community college and then transfer to a four-year institution.